Happiness (The Beloved album): Composition

-"The Sun Rising" is an ambient-styled track, and features reversed guitars and madrigal singing sampled from an album of sequences and hymns by Hildegard Of Bingen entitled A Feather on the Breath of God.
+"The Sun Rising" is an ambient-styled track, and features reversed guitars and madrigal singing sampled from an album of sequences and hymns by Hildegard of Bingen entitled A Feather on the Breath of God.
 The song has gone on to be regarded as a classic of chill-out music.
-"Up Up and Away" features lyrics such as "Hallo new day, give the world a message and the message is yes," which Reynolds felt reflected the influence of Marsh's experiences at Shoom.
+"Up, Up and Away" features lyrics such as "Hallo new day, give the world a message and the message is yes," which Reynolds felt reflected the influence of Marsh's experiences at Shoom.

 Release

 After the completion of Happiness but prior to its release, "The Sun Rising" was issued as a single and became the band's commercial breakthrough.
 It entered the UK Singles Chart in October 1989 and peaked at number 26 the following month.
 "Hello" was issued as the follow-up single and became an international hit, receiving much airplay and earning the duo a reputation as potential "successors to the Pet Shop Boys," recalls Lewis.
 In the UK, the single entered the charts in January 1990 and peaked at number 19 in February.
 The reissue version of "Your Love Takes Me Higher" became the album's third hit single reaching number 39 in March.
 A further single, "Time After Time", reached number 46 on the chart in June.
 Keyboard magazine, who noted the eclectic nature of Happiness, also noted the diversity between the album's run of singles, saying they "included a tune built around a haunting Renaissance vocal riff, a phone-book recitation of rhymed names, a thumping house cut and, most recently, 'Time After Time', a medium-tempo trance/dance number featuring a real violin section and an acoustic piano solo."

 Critic Jason Ankeny writes that the album "achieved significant success both in and out of clubs."
 Released on 19 February 1990, Happiness was issued in the UK by WEA subsidiary East West Records.
-It debuted and peaked at number 14 on the UK Albums Chart, and spent the fourteen weeks on the chart, including six weeks in the top forty.
+It debuted and peaked at number 14 on the UK Albums Chart, and spent fourteen weeks on the chart, including six weeks in the top forty.
 In the United States, Happiness was released in March by Atlantic Records.
 It spent nine weeks on the Billboard 200, peaking at number 154 in May 1990.
 Later in 1990, the album was followed with a remix album entitled Blissed Out, consisting almost entirely of remixes of songs from Happiness.
+A VHS collection of music videos for the album's singles, also entitled Happiness, was released with a PG certificate by the British Board of Film Classification, but in December 1990, it had to be re-released with an 18 certificate instead, due to the Board becoming aware of the unlisted bonus video for "Your Love Takes Me Higher (Calyx of Isis)", which graphically depicts Jon Marsh having sex with a model.
 In August 2020, a remastered special edition of Happiness was released by New State Music to celebrate the album's 30th anniversary.
 CD and digital versions of the re-release include bonus demos, B-sides and remixes from the era.